fabiantjuhh/Pokedex/README.md

 ## Navigating the App

-All Pokémon and its details are loaded using [A custom-tailored pokémon api](https://github.com/Lythical1/lythical1.github.io/tree/main/public/api), by [Lythical](https://github.com/Lythical1) with the exception of sprites due to a memory leak.
+All Pokémon and its details are loaded using [A custom-tailored pokémon api](https://github.com/Lythical1/lythical1.github.io/tree/main/public/api), by [Lythical](https://github.com/Lythical1)'s team with the exception of sprites due to a memory leak.
 For sprites, the infamous PokéAPI is used.

 This app consists out of a few svelte components all connected to one `+page.svelte`